 What is the Harvey County Historical Museum & Archives?

 The Harvey County Historical Museum & Archives celebrates a common history and culturally diverse community by sharing stories from the past, experiences of the present, and possibilities for the future through creative and dynamic exploration of objects, documents, and photos.

 The Museum is housed in the 1904 Carnegie Library in Newton and is a repository for records and objects that tell the story of our people.
 The Harvey County Historical Museum & Archives is owned and operated by the Harvey County Historical Society, Inc., as a 501(c)(3) non-profit organization.

 - Exhibits, both permanent and rotating, that include hands-on explorations to engage visitors of all ages.

-- Archival research library free to the public; and archival research as requested.
+- Archival research library free to the public and museum staff happy to assist.

 - Speaker’s Bureau programs for presentation at civic, social, reunion or other meetings.

 - Public programs and special events for all ages.